whokilleddb/HelloWorldDriver/README.md

     > Note that under `Driver Files`, you would find a file called `HelloWorldDriver.inf`, which can be used, with some tweaking, to install the resultant driver, but since we wont be installing the driver using it, feel free to get rid of it.

 - Finally, under the `Source Files`, add a `HelloWorld.c`file to store the Driver code.

+    > Also, for this project, I would recommend setting Warning Levels to `Wall` instead of `W4` by going to Project Properties->C/C++->General->Warning Level